 by absorbing it in easy-to-read daily doses.

-Sign up for your DAILY DOSE OF CONSTITUTION here
+Sign up for your OCCASIONAL EMAIL ON THE CONSTITUTION here

 "Just wanted to say I love and appreciate your emails.
 Great humor, great insight.
 Thank you," Chris Palmer (Maine)

 "Thanks John for this link/instruction.
 I watched this